rc-kid/rckid/HARDWARE.md

 ## Audio

+[NAU88C22GY]() chip is used, which is relatively simple, yet it offers all the features we need - 16bit audio playback & record, line-in for the radio, microphone input, integrated headphone and mono speaker (BTL) drivers.
+While the chip features audio jack detection and can automatically enable/disable headphones based on the jack status, it does not offer any way to report the jack status, hence the jack detection pin is shared with RP2350 which can read it.
+The chip also provides no interrupt (no events available) and provides one simple digital GPIO that can be set high or low (used for the radio reset line).
+In terms of I2S, the chip requires MCLK to be provided, but it does not have to be of the exact frequency needed as the internal PLL can adjust it - but we are not using this feature.
+Pinout:

 [TLV320aic3204](datasheets/tlv320aic3204.pdf) is used, which is yet another fairly complex chip.
 It is controlled via I2C and RESET line (the RESET line is necessary), interrupt line and 4 more pins for I2S playback and recording (BCLK, WCLK, DIN and DOUT).
 It provides integrated headphone amplifier, line out and three analog stereo inputs (or 3 floating inputs).
 The chip also contains integrated LDO to power the core & analog parts that require smaller and cleaner voltages.
 Furthermore the chip is used for headphone detection and speaker on/off via a GPIO.
 Pinout:

 - `MCLK` master clock is not used (TP3)